Occupancy Permits & Inspections

 An occupancy permit enforces the city's property maintenance code standards by requiring that an inspection be done to ensure that the house or apartment is safe for occupancy.
 The maintenance code standards not only protect residents' well being, but also protect financial investments and property values.
 Occupancy is illegal without an occupancy permit.

 Occupancy permits can be obtained only after a building inspection is complete.
-For further information on obtaining an occupancy permit, contact the City Clerk’s Office at 314-355-7406 or email.
+You will have to come into City Hall to apply for an occupancy permit see requirements below.
+For further information on obtaining an occupancy permit, contact the Clerk’s Office at 314-355-7406 or email.

 OCCUPANCY INSPECTION FEES - NEW FEES EFFECTIVE 4/1/2020

 First Inspection $125.00

 1 & 2 Bedroom Apartments

 Anyone who is moving into City of Black Jack must apply for and receive an occupancy permit before moving in.

 Applications can be made in person at the City Hall.
 Fees are not refundable.
 The occupancy permit will not be issued until the city inspects the dwelling and it is found to be free of any health, safety, and welfare issues.
 Pursuant to Ordinance 729, a conditional certificate of occupancy is not allowed unless it is for exterior seasonal repairs.

 Requirements for Residency in the City of Black Jack